Yiwei04/CardDex-Repo/README.md

 See the total value of your collection, monitor changes over days, weeks, or months, and view trends for individual cards or your entire portfolio.

 ### 📌 Future Support for More Games
-While Pokémon TCG is the core focus today, CardDex is expanding to include other popular games like:
+Pokémon TCG is the core focus, however, CardDex is expanding to include other popular games such as:

 - Magic: The Gathering
 - Yu-Gi-Oh!